The Coolest Things to Do in Barcelona Now

 With Michelin-starred chef Nandu Jubany at the helm, it’s no wonder why this Eixample restaurant is the district’s next hotspot.
 PUR—Catalan for “pure”—puts the focus on refined, locally-sourced plates, such as figs grilled with Iberian ham and grated mullet; Escala anchovies on stracciatella and candied almonds; grilled sea cucumber and pork belly; or cognac-fried lobster fried with onion from Figueres.
 The best part: the open-concept kitchen allows diners to watch the chefs in action.
 If you still have room left after the feast, make your way downstairs for a nightcap at the Impur cocktail bar.

 This shopping center in the intersection of Gran Via and Avinguda Diagonal has been a major retail hub since it first opened in 1995.
-But thanks to a renovation completed this year, it’s even better than before.
+But thanks to a renovation completed last year, it’s even better than before.
 Here, you’ll find more than 130 brand-name stores, an eight-screen cinema, and a food hall called El Mercat, which specializes in Catalan cuisine and Spanish tapas.
 However, the coolest part may arguably be the mall’s architecture and design.
 Its layout is a nod to urban planner Ildefons Cerdà, who drew Barcelona’s grid in the 19th century, and its public spaces feel like the streets of the glam Eixample neighborhood.
 A set of towering colorful structures at each entrance add to the fun atmosphere.